gatsbyjs/gatsby/docs/blog/2017-10-01-migrating-my-blog-from-hexo-to-gatsby/index.md

 error in a graphql query the response will contain the `errors` array.
 We check for this array and handle it accordingly.

-Now let's looks specifically at where we render a link for each blog post:
+Now let's look specifically at where we render a link for each blog post:

 ```jsx
 {